What is a learning disability?

-Scotland’s Census, 2011, reported 26,349 people to have learning disabilities, which is 0.5% of Scotland’s population.
+Scotland’s Census (2011), reported that approximately 26,349 people have learning disabilities; this is 0.5% of Scotland’s population.
 Both evidence from statistics and people’s lived experiences show that people with learning disabilities do not yet enjoy the same life chances as others.

 Other terms for learning disability